remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-worker-update.md

 sudo service remotelabz-worker restart
 ```

-## From 2.4.4 and above to version 2.5.0
+## From 2.4.2.6 and above to version 2.4.3
-When you add a worker on the front, you have to add the following lines on the `messenger.yaml` file, in the part
+When you link a worker to the front, don't forget to add the following lines on the `/opt/remotelabz-worker/config/packages/messenger.yaml` file, in the part
 ```bash
 framework:
     messenger: